Traditional Saunas: Finnish (Dry) Sauna Guide for Your Home

-Traditional saunas have been used for centuries for relaxation, recovery, and health benefits.
+Traditional saunas have been used for centuries for relaxation, recovery, and overall wellness.
 Unlike infrared saunas, which heat the body using infrared light, traditional saunas heat the air around you to create a high-temperature environment that promotes sweating and circulation.

 This guide explains how traditional saunas work, the different types available, and how they compare to modern infrared saunas.